Do you have dark roots that are driving you crazy?

 Can’t get to a salon at the minute?

-Wish that the two colors blended better?
+Wish that the two colours blended better?

 The downside to having blonde hair is that unfortunately when your roots start to grow out, they can look quite noticeable, especially if you are naturally dark.